sixty-nine/class-grapher/README.md

 Usage
 -----

-Assumed you have GraphViz installed you can run the following command to generate a class diagram of the class grapher code:
+Assumed you have ImageMagick installed you can run the following command to generate a class diagram of the class grapher code:

 ```